Does Refusing Overtime Mean I Am Underemployed?

 Child support payments are calculated based on the income of the parent responsible for paying it.

 When factoring in this payment calculation, many wonder how any overtime and bonuses earned figure into child support structures, if at all.
-For New Jersey residents, these payments count as income, and must therefore be factored, though some special circumstances may apply.
+These payments count as income for New Jersey residents and must therefore be factored, though some special circumstances may apply.

 How Does the Court View Regular Bonuses?

-Many individuals work hard for and anticipate bonuses and overtime, gladly accepting any opportunity to earn the additional income.
+Many individuals work hard for and anticipate bonuses and overtime, gladly accepting any additional income opportunity.
 Additionally, performance bonuses and benefits may be periodically expected and anticipated, either given during the holidays or at random.

 Although bonuses and overtime are not always guaranteed, they can be considered in child support calculations.
 Different states have different laws regarding bonuses and overtime, but as a rule of thumb, the larger the bonus, the more likely it will impact your child support payment.
 For example, New Jersey requires that bonuses and overtime be factored into child support.